EAST BOSTON ART WALK

 With the ICA Watershed already established as a creative hotspot (Open Memorial Day to Labour Day) and Harbor Arts, a local arts organization dedicated to creating change by transforming the landscape through art installations, activations, the additions of new murals exploring ocean advocacy scheduled to go up mid summer convinced me that East Boston was best place for my next Art Walk.
 Although I periodically visit the ICA and the ICA Watershed in the East Boston Shipyard I didn’t know what I expected as I exited the Maverick T-Stop.
 What I found was an inspiring cache of incredible art ensconced in different locations around the lively and diverse neighborhood that is East Boston.

-Initially focused on finding the 19 new murals that went up in the neighborhood as part of Seawalls Boston 2021, I found so much more, The murals related to this initiative and which are included in this artwork are incredible in message and execution.
-They were created by a crew of International mural artists and produced in collaboration with Harbor Arts, and the Seawalls: Artists for Oceans project which is part of the PangeaSeed Foundation’s public art program.
+Initially focused on finding the 19 murals that went up part of Seawalls Boston 2021, I found so much more, The murals, created by a crew of International mural artists and produced in collaboration with Harbor Arts, and the Seawalls: Artists for Oceans project which is part of the PangeaSeed Foundation’s public art program, are as incredible in message as they are in execution showcasing the kind of broad vision and dynamic creativity that activism can encompass.

-East Boston has so much more art to offer and the longevity of the art on view combined with the neighborhoods commitment to it, speaks to the tenacity of an area and its inhabitants who have worked so hard to make it what it is today.
-As a rapidly evolving neighborhood rich with history and diversity there is a long standing commitment to public art through which you can explore environmental initiatives, city wide creative campaigns, and celebrations of immigration.
-These works were created and installed in collaboration with different organizations that include the Mayor's Mural Crew, Artists for Humanity, The ICA Watershed and Boston Harbor Arts.
+East Boston has so much more art to offer.
+It boasts the kind of art that showcases the strength of a community built on a shared history and commitment to the future of the neighborhood.
+In truth while some of the art has weathered many storms the longevity of the art on view combined with the neighborhoods commitment to it, speaks to the tenacity of an area and its inhabitants who have worked so hard to make it what it is today and blends beautiful with some of the newer pieces that periodically go up in the area.
+The pieces in place explore everything from environmental initiatives, city wide creative campaigns, and celebrations of immigration.
+These works were created and installed in collaboration with different organizations that include the Mayor's Mural Crew, Artists for Humanity, The ICA Watershed, East Boston Main Streets and Boston Harbor Arts.

 As you tour please keep in mind that the city, and the shipyard in particular, is a busy place with people from all walks.
 It is up to you to be careful as you explore.
 Please respect the neighborhood(s) and the people who live and work there, and have a safe visit.